-- 2 1.
-It may be surprising that broad Fair Rep helps the central Condorcet winner be the council's swing voter.
+- 1 1.
+Perhaps it's surprising that broad Fair Rep helps a central Condorcet winner own a council's swing vote.
 With these tools, political diversity can be a source of moderation as well as balance and a wide perspective. - 2 2.
-Central reps can lead a broad Fair Rep council to broader majorities, with moderates from all sides.
+Central reps can lead a broad Fair Rep council to broader majorities with moderates from all sides.
 This can add to or replace some of the "checks and balances" used to moderate a council's impacts.